Can Your iPad Replace Your Laptop?

 Choose a laptop like the MacBook Neo if you want:

-For many people, the difference ultimately comes down to flexibility vs familiarity.
+For many people, the difference comes down to flexibility vs. familiarity.

 So… Should You Replace Your Laptop?